Social media use by the Islamic State: Target audience

 IS targets a variety of different groups both in the Middle East and Western Countries.
 There are a wide variety of motives for why fighters may be prompted to join IS.
 Researchers from Quantum cite nine attributes characteristic of a fighter looking to join IS: status seeking, identity seeking, revenge, redemption, thrill, ideology, justice, and death.

 The standard IS recruit, both from the Middle East and Western countries, is relatively young.
 The average age of IS fighters is around 26 years old, with 86% of recruits being male.
 Middle Eastern recruits come from economically disadvantaged backgrounds in Northern Iraq.
 Recent destruction in the Iraq War and Syrian Civil War has created hatred of Western Powers in the region.

+By 2025, researchers identified a significant shift toward targeting minors and adolescents, a phenomenon dubbed the "Alt-Jihad."
+This younger demographic is targeted not through theological arguments, but through a "victimhood-revenge" narrative that blends extremist ideology with pop-culture aesthetics in gaming environments like Roblox and Minecraft.
+In 2024 alone, 42 minors were arrested in Europe for involvement in IS-related plotting or propaganda.

 Western recruits are often second or third-generation immigrants.
 Computer scientists Zeeshan ul-hassan Usmani also found that the majority of the Western recruits do not feel "at home" in their home country.
 As a result, these fighters often have desires to go abroad and escape conditions in their home country.

 In addition to recruitment, IS's social media presence is also meant to intimidate and spread terror around the world.
 IS's posting of beheadings and other execution videos primarily target the Western world.

 Content and messages

 IS produces propaganda videos that range from video executions to full-length documentaries.
 The videos have a high production quality and incorporate montages, slow motion scenes, and are often accompanied by a short dialogue.
 IS has a dedicated team of over 100 media insurgents dedicated to recording these videos.

+While the group previously relied on glossy magazines like Dabiq, post-territorial strategies have shifted focus to the weekly newsletter Al-Naba.
+Unlike previous publications designed for recruitment, Al-Naba serves as a "central pillar" of the group's media strategy, focusing on bureaucratic reporting and military statistics to project a narrative of endurance and maintain internal cohesion among dispersed fighters.

 The IS executions typically consist of beheadings or mass shootings in retaliation to western intervention in IS territory.
 The particular videos that IS often post include executions of "enemies of the Caliphate," which often consist of westerners or Jordanian nationals.
 Most infamously, an executioner nicknamed Jihadi John was seen in many of these videos prior to his death in 2015.
 Jihadi John is notorious for executing many US, UK, and Japanese citizens such as Steven Sotloff, David Haines, and Alan Henning.

 In many of the videos and materials produced by IS, there is the theme of inclusion and brotherhood.
 Additionally, the videos also focus on three main messages: